The Arms of the City of London in the 21st century

 The City of London is a place entirely at ease being both spectacularly ancient and ultra modern.
-It throws away nothing it finds to be useful while at the same time being at the vanguard of innovation in fields as diverse as government, law, professional services, trade and education.
+It throws away nothing it finds to be useful while at the same time being at the vanguard of innovation in fields as diverse as government, law, finance, professional services, trade and education.
 This constant blending of the ancient and the modern makes the City a unique and special place with global standing and influence far greater than the sum of all its parts.

 The emerging fields of Fintech and Blockchains are today developing in a City that boasts the world's oldest system of local government and has at its head a Mayor elected by members of medieval and modern guilds.
 Where else could coats of arms and displays of heraldry sit so comfortably alongside chrome and glass in high-rise office blocks?

-Displays of heraldry are one of the most visible, and indeed omnipresent, ways in which the City embraces the past in the present.
+Displays of heraldry are one of the most visible, and indeed omnipresent, ways in which the City embraces and celebrates the past in the present.
 One cannot enter the Square Mile without being met by the City's coat of arms on every road sign and traffic bollard.
 Look closer and you will see the City's arms are also to be found on litter bins, information boards, civic buildings, police cars, blocks of flats and even the corporation dust carts!

 The City's arms have become so much a part of the street furniture of the City that they are part of the every day experience of living and working in the Square Mile - not consigned to a stained glass window in a medieval church (though you will find them there as well).
 The City's arms are also incorporated in the arms of other City institutions, notably Lloyd's of London, The Stock Exchange, The Honourable Artillery Company, City University London, The Honourable The Irish Society and beyond the City of London they feature in the arms of the City of Londonderry.